AnaGavrila/manual_testing_jira_opencart/readme.md

 (inserati aici raportul de executie generat din jira din sectiunea de dashboards)

-The final report shows that a number (inserati numarul de teste) tests have failed of a total of (inserati numarul de teste)
+The final report shows that a number 6 tests have failed of a total of 10

-A number of (inserati numarul de bug-uri) total bugs were found, from which the priority is: (inserati numarul de bug-uri) are high and (inserati numarul de bug-uri) are medium.
+A number of 6 total bugs were found, from which the priority is: 5 are high and 1 is low.

-(inserati aici o concluzie generala a testarii care sa cuprinda cate teste au fost create si executate, ce procentaj aproximativ din cerintele in scop au fost acoperite, daca exista vreo functionalitate pe care nu ai apucat sa o testezi, daca bug-urile gasite impacteaza lansarea produsului in productie sau se pot fixa si ulterior, daca ai identificat riscuri de produs care trebuie mitigate, daca e vreo reecomandare pe care vrei sa o faci pentru lansare, daca sunt ceva lessons learned de care trebuie sa se tina cont la proiectele viitoare etc.)
+In the presented project, we have 3 stories, of which 2 are covered by tests.
+Total number of tests: 10
+Total number of tests executed: 10
+We have identified 6 bugs that could severely affect the user, as they will not allow them to perform certain actions on the platform—actions that depend on the proper functioning of the application for both the client and the user.